-Vaccinations can prevent a variety of illnesses and disease from affecting your pet, including some very serious ailments.
-While owners sometimes worry about adverse reactions from pet vaccinations, we encourage you to consider how much the benefits of this type of preventative care outweigh any potential risks.
+Cat and dog vaccinations can prevent a variety of illnesses and disease from affecting your pet, including some very serious ailments.
+While owners sometimes worry about adverse reactions from pet vaccines, we encourage you to consider how much the benefits of this type of preventative care outweigh any potential risks.

 Advice from Our Castle Rock Veterinarian